yunshi-stacy/week-6/notes/jquery-events.md

 parse or work with as a string) while the `event` callback expects something we've labelled 'event'.
 By design, jQuery has a standardized [event object](http://api.jquery.com/category/events/event-object/) which carries useful information about the event being fired.
+All event callbacks should expect this object as their first argument.

 ## Unbinding events